UCONN

 Decided to develop a browser of their own to be called Mosaic.

-Marc Andreessen idea for the IMG tag by the Mosaic team.
+Marc Andreessen proposed the idea for the IMG tag by the Mosaic team.

 Version 1.0 of Microsoft Corp.'s Internet Explorer browser was announced.
 This browser was eventually to compete with Netscape's browser.

-CSS starts in 1994.
+CSS started in 1994.
 Håkon Wium Lie works at CERN. is starting to be used as a platform for electronic publishing.

 Way to style documents.